 During her studies at Victoria University she worked with East Keilor football club and local netball clubs gaining valuable hands on experience treating both acute and chronic sporting injuries.

 Whilst she has been practicing as an Osteopath she has treated a wide variety of patients and complaints but has developed an interest in treating jaw pain and headaches.

 Laura uses a variety of techniques such as manipulation, soft tissue massage and dry needling to not only treat the symptoms but to dig deeper and treat the cause of the pain.

 When she’s not working Laura can be found travelling the globe and staying active with her fur baby Chippy.

 Dr. Laura Addinsall

-Matt decided on becoming an osteopath after growing up in a sporting family and seeing the results first-hand after receiving many osteopathic treatments for sporting related injuries.
+Matt decided to become an osteopath while growing up in a sporting family and receiving many osteopathic treatments himself for sporting related injuries and seeing the results first-hand.

 During his studies Matt has been an avid basketball player and coach and has always had an interest in sporting movements, body structures and injury and rehabilitation processes.
 He is motivated to give back to the community and club that gave him so many opportunities.